-MTD 100Z - Introduction to Massage Therapy
+MTD100 - Introduction to Massage Therapy

-This course is designed to prepare the student for future course work in more advanced modalities presented in the program.
-The topics covered in this course are Joint Classification, Range of Motion of the Shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movement and Directional Terms, and Indications/Contraindications for Massage Therapy.
+This course is designed to prepare the student for future course work in more advanced modalities presented later on in the program.
+The topics covered in this course are Joint Classification, Range of Motion of the shoulder, Western Theory & History, the Benefits of Massage Therapy on the Body Systems, Classification of Massage Movements, Draping Procedures, The Client Consultation, Procedures for a Complete Body Massage, The Skeletal System, The Muscular System, General Structural Plan of the Body, Movements, and Directional Terms, and Indications/Contraindications for Massage Therapy.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-MTD 201Z - Business and Ethics
+MTD201 - Business and Ethics

-This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
-Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
+This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
+Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
 Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite MTD100Z Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite MTD100 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-MTD 237Z - Swedish Massage, Pre Natal, Post-Natal and Infant, and Elder/Geriatric Massage

-This module is designed to provide the student with the theory and hands-on skills involved in practicing Swedish massage.
-Also covered in this module is range of motion for hip, pre-natal, post-natal, infant, and elder/geriatric massage.
+MTD237 - Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 6.0 Quarter Credits This module is designed to provide the student with the theory & hands-on skills involved in practicing a form of massage known as Swedish Massage.
+Also covered in this module is the ranges of motion for hips, pre-natal, postnatal, infant & elder/geriatric massage.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite MTD100Z Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-MTD 263Z - Eastern Theory and Practice
+MTD263 - Eastern Theory and Practice

 This module is designed to provide the student with the understanding and knowledge of Eastern theory and practice as used within different styles of Asian bodywork.
 The student will also learn the immune and lymphatic systems.
-For specific musculature covered in this module please refer to the anatomy and physiology outline.
+For specific musculature covered for this module please refer to the anatomy and physiology outline.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite MTD100Z Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: MTD100 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20